 However, the reality is much more insidious, as payday loans often catch people in a cycle of debt.
 The trap occurs when a borrower can’t afford their payday loan.
 They then pay a rollover fee equal to the original finance charge, which pushes the due date without reducing the loan balance.
 In a survey, 93% of payday loan borrowers said they regret their original payday loan.

-Fortunately, the South Carolina payday loan laws prohibit rollovers and enforce it through database tracking.
+Fortunately, the South Carolina payday loan laws prohibit rollovers and enforce them through database tracking.
 Consumer advocates couldn’t get legislators to cap interest rates, but that’s a decent compromise.

 South Carolina payday loan laws: How they stack up